 ANZ Royal Bank, a joint venture between Japan-based JTrust Bank and Cambodia’s Royal Group, is popular with expats, and with 17 city branches and 127 ATMs across Cambodia, it’s a safe choice.
 The minimum opening deposit is $500 for a Convenience Plus account, with a $1 monthly charge if you maintain a balance of $500 or $3 if you don’t.

-Another major player, ABA Bank, has more than 30 branches and over 150 ATMs.
+Another major player, ABA Bank now has a total of 67 branches with more than 430 ATM and cash-in spots operating across the country.
 With competitive rates (especially savings accounts), a native mobile banking app, online banking tools including web-chat, and great customer service, ABA seems committed to providing excellence in service and innovation in the banking sector.

 One of Cambodia’s largest banks and a good choice if you expect to be on the move outside major cities, ACLEDA has the most branches of any bank in the country (more than 230) and the largest number of ATMs, offering the only banking services in some outlying towns.
 Online bill payments to utility companies and mobile phone carriers are another service available.